schmidtniko/multi_dof_kinematic_calibration/README.md

 # Note

 We are in the process of publishing our software for multi-DOF kinematic calibration.
-Please give us a few more days to finalize the documentation.
+While the software is basically usable, it may still have some rough edges in the documentation.
+Please give us a couple of days to sort those out.

 # Overview
 This software allows the accurate calibration of geometric/kinematic transformation hierarchies from sensor data.
 It is possible to calibrate/estimate